funRiceGenes/funRiceGenes.github.io/_posts/R/2015-01-20-RERJ1~OsOsbHLH006~OsbHLH6.md

     + These results suggest that RERJ1 plays a role as a transcriptional activator for regulating stress-inducible gene expression, with a strong correlation to JA accumulation in the stressed region
     + In this study, we found that RERJ1 is also expressed in rice plants in response to JA, and that its expression in rice leaves is up-regulated by exposure to wounding and drought stress
     + Involvement of the Basic Helix-Loop-Helix Transcription Factor RERJ1 in Wounding and Drought Stress Responses in Rice Plants
+    + Our data suggest that OsbHLH6 controls disease resistance by dynamically regulating SA and JA signaling
+    + Transgenic rice plants overexpressing OsbHLH6 display increased JA responsive gene expression and enhanced disease susceptibility to the pathogen
+    + Nucleus-localized OsbHLH6 activates JA signaling and suppresses SA signaling; however, the SA regulator OsNPR1 (Nonexpressor of PR genes 1) sequesters OsbHLH6 in the cytosol to alleviate its effect
+    + OsbHLH6 expression was upregulated during Magnaporthe oryzae infection

 * **Connection**
+    + __OsNPR1~NH1__, __RERJ1~OsOsbHLH006~OsbHLH6__, [A bHLH transcription activator regulates defense signaling by nucleo-cytosolic trafficking in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=A bHLH transcription activator regulates defense signaling by nucleo-cytosolic trafficking in rice.%5BTitle%5D),  Nucleus-localized OsbHLH6 activates JA signaling and suppresses SA signaling; however, the SA regulator OsNPR1 (Nonexpressor of PR genes 1) sequesters OsbHLH6 in the cytosol to alleviate its effect

 [//]: # * **Key figures**